Cubid-Me/cubid-docs/cubid-starter.md

 Now that your environment is set up:

+- Update the APIs to v2
 - Start developing your project by adding new features, fixing bugs, and improving the codebase.
 - Utilize the **documentation** and resources available for **Supabase** and **CUBID** to assist in your development process.
+- **Throw away the Demo Page** once your API calls work like you expect them to.

 Feel free to reach out to the community or refer to the repository’s README for additional guidance as you explore and extend the functionality of your app.